-On the other hand, if you use a simple, single electric burner that will plug into a conventional outlet and prove more than capable of boiling water, heating up a pot of food you can make the best possible use of a now sharply limited power supply and still prepare food more or less normally, though on a limited scale.
+On the other hand, if you use a simple, single electric burner that will plug into a conventional outlet and prove more than capable of boiling water or heating up a pot of food, you can make the best possible use of a now sharply limited power supply and still cook food more or less normally, though on a limited scale.

 Perhaps the best part of using an electric burner under these circumstances is it you won’t have to worry whatsoever about potentially deadly carbon monoxide emissions, although those blazing hot coils remain a significant burn and fire hazard, it won’t be anything you aren’t used to dealing with already if you are an accomplished home cook!